 Merino sheep wool from New Zealand, Australia and South America are leading a new wool revolution.
 Merino wool’s capabilities of absorption, breathability, and impact on the environment compared to the synthetic market’s alternatives are exciting.

-Great for Sensitive Skin
+Why Merino Wool is Great for Sensitive Skin

 When most of us hear “wool,” we probably begin to think of an old sweater we used to have, or a thick pair of scratchy, uncomfortable socks.
 Your skin may even begin to itch in memory.
 Merino wool laying against skin won’t irritate your skin.
 It’s softer and smoother than other wool making it much more comfortable to have as a base layer.